LordSkittles/seidra/README.md

 ---

 ## ⚙️ Installation
-> *Requires Minecraft Forge.
+> *Requires NeoForge.
 Drop the Seidra mod `.jar` into your mods folder.
 Full compatibility and setup instructions coming soon.*

 ---